luckasfb/mediatek-utils/README.md

 ## What we have right now

+* Detect connected device and read preloader version
-Now we have nothing except enthusiasm and reach experience in Linux world.
+* Enthusiasm and reach experience in Linux world :)

 ## In progress